apugoneappu/testing/docs/README.md

 ## About me

-Hi, my name is [Apoorve Singhal](https://twitter.com/apoorve_singhal).
 I made BookMySlot to automate the vaccine booking process for my family who were unable to book a slot due to their lack of proficiency with technology.
 I hope it will be helpful to other folks and gives them a chance to get vaccinated.
-Please report issues by sending an email to sapoorve@gmail.com
+Please report issues by sending an email to [contact@bookmyslot.life](mailto:contact@bookmyslot.life)

 ## Stats